Seven firms targeted in bread price-fixing probe

 The bureau is also investigating the alleged involvement of grocers Sobeys Inc. and Metro Inc.; bread producer Canada Bread Co.
 Ltd.; and discounters Wal-Mart Canada Inc. and Giant Tiger Stores Ltd., according to court documents that were unsealed this week.

-However, spokespersons for Sobeys, Metro and Giant Tiger said they are not aware of violating competition laws.
+However, spokespersons for Sobeys, Metro and Giant Tiger said they have no reason to believe they violated competition laws.
 All the companies say they are co-operating with the bureau's inquiry.

 Sobeys, for example, said it had "no reason to believe" that it, or its employees, "have been involved in price-fixing," spokeswoman Cynthia Thompson said in an e-mail Tuesday night.